 FACT: There is little evidence that deterrence measures work, and focusing on deterrence overlooks the reasons why people make the journey in the first place and their lack of alternatives, whilst also undermining refugee rights.

-The Act does not address why asylum seekers resort to dangerous crossings - because there are no existing means to safely apply for refugee status in the UK without reaching the country first.
+Deterrence measures do not address why asylum seekers resort to dangerous crossings - because there are no existing means to safely apply for refugee status in the UK without reaching the country first.

-MYTH: The UK Government is doing all it can to support refugees
+MYTH: The UK government is doing all it can to support refugees

 FACT: Global stakeholders, including the UK, have yet to adequately scale up their efforts to expand safe and regular routes for refugees to reach protection, despite concerns about dangerous journeys.

-The IRC is calling on the UK Government to:
+The IRC is calling on the UK government to:

 1. Uphold the right to asylum, by processing claims and not punishing people who arrive irregularly in the UK.